Pythium Induced Root Dysfunction

 - When PRD is active, avoid mowing when the turf is wet to prevent mechanical damage to weakened turf.

-- Pay attention to nitrogen fertility as this syndrome is most prevalent in areas of low N fertility.
+- Provide adequate nitrogen.
+This syndrome is most prevalent in areas of low N fertility.
 High N encourages Pythium, while low N can hinder recovery.

-- Consider using a walk behind mower.
+- Cultivate and topdress to optimize soil oxygen levels.
+Consider using a walk behind mower.
 Relieve soil compaction if present.

 - Overseed as soon as possible after an outbreak.

 Preventive chemicals are recommended in areas of past Pythium problems as fungicides are more effective when applied preventively.
-In areas of past PRD infection, start fungicide applications when soil temperatures reach 50-75 ºF.
-Repeat applications in the fall when soil temperatures again fall to 50-75 ºF.
+In areas of past PRD infection, start fungicide applications when soil temperatures reach 50-75ºF (10-24°C).
+Repeat applications in the fall when soil temperatures again fall into this range.
 Fungicide applications should be applied in 4-6 gallons of water/1000 sq ft or watered in with at least 0.125 in of irrigation.

 For a listing of fungicides currently labeled to manage this disease, refer to the Disease Management chapter of UMass Extension's Professional Guide for IPM in Turf for Massachusetts.